21,498 total views, 2 views today

 Now we’ll explore all options available in the modern SharePoint Admin center.

-Reports available in the SharePoint admin center home page:
+Reports available on the SharePoint admin center home page:

 - SharePoint file activity report